cbonesteel/bookCollector/README.md

 ## File Explanations

+* README.md - This readme.

 * app.py - The original python script that still uses the text file output method.
 Only being used to test parse and error functionality.
+Does not function entirely as intended.

 * bookCollector.py - The updated script that uses the databaseConnector to query our database.
-The final script that inserts all parsed book information into the database.

-* csvReader.py - A stray file I used for learning how to use csv files :)
+This script makes many api calls based on a list of isbns generated from books.csv.
+It then error checks to ensure the api returns all the information required by our system.
+If it does not, it simply skips that entry and moves onto the next entry as incomplete information is useless to us.
+There are so many isbns and calls that we still get a substantial return volume from the script.

-* databaseConnector.py - Our main app's database connector to allow query testing.
+* databaseConnector.py - Our main app's database connector to allow queries to be called to add the books directly to our database.

 * books.csv - The primary list of books used to call the api based on ISBN.

 * books.txt - The primary book information output.

 * inventory.txt - The inventory information output.

+* deletetxt.sh - A bash script used to delete the two texts files inbetween runs.

+* requirements.txt - The file containing project requirements.
+Used to call the -r flag on pip install.